Do You Have Diabetes Type II?

 I Decided to Start Eating a Ketogenic Diet

-Because of the weight gain side effect of using insulin, I wanted to get off the insulin injections, so I decided to try radically changing my diet, going low-carb, and went with a ketogenic diet.
+Because of the weight gain a side effect of using insulin, I wanted to get off the insulin injections, so I decided to try radically changing my diet, going low-carb, and went with a ketogenic diet.
 I experienced great success with this.
 Over a period of a few months, I was able to reduce my insulin usage by about 90%.

 Next, I Implemented Fasting into My Routine